The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s Gregory And Shinro On The Train, Japan, a signed Photographic Print from 1983, is estimated to be worth between £60,000 and £80,000.
-This artwork has been sold twice at auction since its initial sale on 13th November 2001.
-There have been no sales in the last 12 months or in the last five years.
-The edition size of this artwork is not publicly available.
+The value of David Hockney’s Gregory And Shinro On The Train, Japan (signed) is estimated to be worth between £50,000 to £70,000.
+This photographic print, created in 1983, has an auction history of two sales since its entry to the market on 13th November 2001.
+There have been no sales within the last 12 months or the last five years.
+The edition size of this artwork is not known.

 Meaning & Analysis